![]() |

 develop their breast tissue in their 30's or later.

-It's now undisputable that the earlier in life that oestrogen therapy begins the better the results will be, but some girls who began treatment as young as 16 still have have only Tanner II/III type budding years later.
-A substantial proportion of young transwoman starting hormones before age 18 do actually reach a breast circumference and volume of breast tissue close to the average for a natal cis women, but because their larger skeletal frame the visual appearance is still often unsatisfactory.
+It's undisputable that the earlier in life that oestrogen therapy begins the better the results will be, although some girls who began treatment as young as 16 still have only small Tanner II/III type breasts many years later.
+However, as discussed above, I suspect that current medical treatments are now limiting breast growth in young transwomen.
+Nevertheless, a substantial proportion of young transwoman starting hormones before age 18 do actually reach a breast circumference and volume of breast tissue close to the average for natal cis-women.
+A problem is that they typically have a larger skeletal chest frame than cis-women, so the overall visual appearance is still unsatisfactory.
 Transsexual women starting hormone treatment over the age of 18 will be lucky if they eventually genuinely fill a "B cup" bra from hormone use alone, and those over 30 an "A cup".
-However, if letters are important it should be remembered that despite a perception created by television and the press, the average cup size of a genetic cis women in Europe is actually only "C".
+If letters are important it should be remembered that despite a perception created by television and the press, the average cup size of a genetic cis-women in Europe is actually only "C".

 A Final Warning Taking hormones hoping to somehow become a closet page 3 girl - but without anyone at work or even the wife noticing - is simply unrealistic.
 Breast growth is irreversible without reduction surgery, stop taking the hormones and the breast growth that has been stimulated will still be around ten years later, it does not melt away.